Subscribe to Home Ever After

 4. Tie the centerpiece into the place settings by sprinkling something complementary around the centerpiece.
 This could be flower petals, glitter, confetti, silk leaves, or anything else that matches the decor.

-5. Ivy bowls are inexpensive decorative touch and can be used to hold other items.
+5. Ivy bowls are an inexpensive decorative touch and can be used to hold other items.
 Line them with cloth napkins, then fill with favors, silverware, flowers, potpourri and more.

 6. Mismatch dishes with unique vintage and antique pieces to add variety and make your setting interesting.